 For example, many organizations choose to move customer-facing applications or analytical workloads to the public cloud initially, while keeping core transaction systems on-premises.
 Then they can determine security requirements for workloads that are migrated based on the shared responsibility model agreed above with the cloud service provider.

-Step 5: For each workload, assess risk against security framework.
+Step 5: For each workload, assess risk against the security framework.

 For each workload, determine the level of security to enforce for each of the controls of the framework.
 For example, entities should determine whether IAM needs only single-factor authentication, requires multifactor authentication, or calls for a more advanced approach such as behavioural authentication.

-Implement the controls to meet the framework requirements through internal resources, vendors, consultants, integrators and partners.
-The operation is critical as it requires an understanding of the threats in cloud and the associated cloud security skill sets to mitigate against the threats proactively.
+Implement the controls to meet the framework requirements through internal resources, vendors, consultants, integrators, and partners.
+The operation is critical as it requires an understanding of the threats in the cloud and the associated cloud security skillsets to mitigate against the threats proactively.

-The operation should be a continuous improvement capability with metrics and reporting functionality and on-going recommendations for improvement of the entity’s security maturity.
-This could be done with regular health checks to assess maturity improvement over time, or a set of strategic recommendations that are implemented and therefore improve overall maturity of the environment.
+The operation should be a continuous improvement capability with metrics and reporting functionality and ongoing recommendations for improvement of the entity’s security maturity.
+This could be done with regular health checks to assess maturity improvement over time or a set of strategic recommendations that are implemented and therefore improve the overall maturity of the environment.

 At a more strategic level, in order to prepare for a Cloud First policy in the GCC region, entities should start immediately with:

 2- Run cloud incident response tabletop exercises.
-There’s nothing like running through a real-life scenario to identify gaps, improve workflows and highlight areas that need new investment that can make you better prepared for when an incident does occur in a cloud environment.
-Dealing with that incident is different to your on-premise environment.
+There’s nothing like running through a real-life scenario to identify gaps, improve workflows, and highlight areas that need new investment that can make you better prepared for when an incident does occur in a cloud environment.
+Dealing with that incident is different to your on-premises environment.